Noise Nuisance Map for the Ford Amphitheater in Colorado Springs

 "A crowdsourced survey involves a large and dispersed group of participants contributing data to a survey.
 It often involves a digital platform to divide work between participants to achieve a cumulative result.
 Advantages of using crowdsourcing include lowered costs, improved speed, improved quality and increased scalability of work.
 Crowdsourcing usually involves less specific and more public groups of participants".
 (Source: Wikipedia).

 Absolutely not!
-We are local residents severely impacted by the noise from the open air Ford amphitheater that was built close to residential neighborhoods.
-Our interest is for this pesky noise issue to be resolved and return the peace and silence we enjoy in our north Colorado Springs neighborhoods and surrounding areas.
+We are local residents severely impacted in our home by noise from the open air Ford amphitheater that was stupidly built close to residential neighborhoods with the stage and loudspeakers facing the homes.
+It is affecting our quality of life, mental health, and negatively impacting our property values and financial future including retirement.
+Our interest is for this abusive noise problem to be resolved immediately by all those responsible for this disaster including city, county and state oficials and the amphitheater owner and administrator.
+The peace and silence we previously enjoyed in our north Colorado Springs neighborhoods and surrounding areas must be restored!

 This is a new webpage lauched on 09/27/2024 that allows you to publish LIVE noise reports between 7pm and Midnight while you are hearing noise nuisance.
 These noise reports are stored with a date so you can look up the LIVE noise map for each date and show.
 This LIVE Noise Map webpage has a new form with a calender where you can select to view a LIVE noise map for any date.
 You can update a LIVE noise report by simply resubmitting the form using the exact same Latitude and Longitude between 7pm and Midnight on the same day.
 You can also delete a noise report between 7pm and midnight on the same day it was submitted.
 The LIVE maps show noise reports for a single day and anyone can view them by selectinga a date in the calender form provided.